EU to wage economic war on Belarus dictator

 But its foreign ministry gave into pressure from the other 26 member states and the EU institutions on Friday, diplomatic sources said.

-"Glad we found agreement on Belarus economic sanctions that are robust and targeted ...
-Looking forward to our meeting on Monday," Austrian foreign minister Alexander Schallenberg said.
+"Glad we found agreement on Belarus economic sanctions that are robust and targeted ... looking forward to our meeting on Monday," Austrian foreign minister Alexander Schallenberg said.

-Some member states had also voiced concern that banning exports of potash could cause havoc on world markets, given that Belarus makes some 20 percent of the world's supply.
+Some member states had also voiced concern that banning exports of potash could cause havoc in world markets, given that Belarus makes some 20 percent of the world's supply.

 But Lithuania, whose port of Klaipeda depends heavily on potash trade, and Poland, who used to buy 40 percent of its supplies from its neighbour, had argued that if they were willing to pay a cost for the new sanctions, then other EU states should be willing also.